-Dogs in this breed are intelligent and easy to train, but they still retain some independent thought, making then entertaining companion dogs.
+Dogs in this breed are intelligent and easy to train, but they still retain some independent thought, making them entertaining companion dogs.

 Their short, wiry coat is easy to care for after a long day in the fields.

 While these farm dog breeds are easy to train, they are rather sensitive to criticism.

 8. Pembroke Welsh Corgi

 I’ll admit that I was a little surprised that the Pembroke Welsh Corgi makes a great herding dog.

 While they are not considered aggressive, these farm dog breeds will sound the alarm if anyone dares to approach their space.

 These four-legged family members love to eat, so care must be taken so they don’t pack on the pounds.
 An overweight dog is an unhealthy dog.

 9. Border Collie

-Their intelligence and intuition make them great for someone who is just starting to learn how to train a farm dog.
+Their intelligence and intuition make them great for just starting to learn how to train a farm dog.

 One of the smartest dogs in the world, they can learn a wide variety of tasks and tricks.

 One cannot overstate the amount of energy and stamina that these canines have.

 10. Old English Sheepdog

 While you might think that this dog’s hair should be cut away from his eyes, it is actually great in protecting this fur-babies vision while on the trail.

 This is a sensitive, loyal dog.
 They are quick learners and do not need harsh training methods.

 11. Scotch Collie

-While they are not as well known, they are considered to be as intelligent as the Border Collie and the Shetland Sheepdog.
+While they are not as well known, they are considered intelligent as the Border Collie and the Shetland Sheepdog.

-While a traditional herder, they can be trained to perform other duties on a farm such as fetching items or pulling carts.
+While a traditional herder can be trained to perform other duties on a farm, such as fetching items or pulling carts.

-Their barking can easily get out of control and they will need gentle but consistent training to avoid nuisance barking.
+Their barking can easily get out of control, and they will need gentle but consistent training to avoid nuisance barking.

 This breed is believed by many to be a working dog for the Vikings, but the facts are debatable.

 While these far dog breeds make excellent herders, they also retain a high prey drive and chase off unwanted animals.

-Their energy and cleverness make them great at their job, but can lead to problems if they don’t have optional outlets for their energy.
+Their energy and cleverness make them great at their job but can lead to problems if they don’t have optional outlets for their energy.
 They shed quite a bit.